afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w6-notes.md

 \delta(t) \in [\delta_{min}, \delta_{max} ]
 $$

-- Stanley Controller scales its gains by the forward speed in the same way as pure pursuit control
-- Also has the same inverse tangent of the proportional control signal
+- Stanley Controller scales its gains by the forward speed in the same way as pure pursuit control and has the same inverse tangent of the proportional control signal

 **Combined Control Law**